andlo/mycroft-skills-list-gitbook/skills/farting-skill.andlo.md

 ---
-description: 'who let the dog inside' - Mycroft will fart when requested or at random intervals
+description: who let the dog inside - Mycroft will fart when requested or at random intervals
 ---

 ### _farting-skill.andlo_